 ADAM RODRIGUEZ-ROUTT (CO-OWNER/CO-PRODUCER)

 Meet one of the sparks of energy behind World Bear Weekend, Adam Rodriguez-Routt.
-Adam is actively involved in the bear community, and passionate about fundraising for local and global LGBT charities.
-Aside from co-producing & planning World Bear Weekend, Adam is the current president for The Kentucky Bourbon Bears in Lexington, KY; the chairman for North American Bear Weekend; and the owner or Torso Menswear, an online store catering to men’s underwear, jocks, and swimwear.
+Adam is actively involved in the bear community, and passionate about fundraising for local and global LGBTQ+ charities.
+Aside from co-producing & planning World Bear Weekend, Adam is the past-president for The Kentucky Bourbon Bears in Lexington, KY; the chairman for North American Bear Weekend; the owner of Papi’s Salon in Lexington, and the owner or Torso Menswear, an online store catering to men’s underwear, jocks, and swimwear.

 Adam travels extensively throughout the USA at bear/leather events to promote his underwear business, as well as the North American Bear Weekend and World Bear Weekend events.
 You’ll instantly recognize him at the events by his southern Kentucky twang, and friendly hugs.